Influenza (the flu) has made news in recent years after a particularly deadly season in 2017 claimed the lives of over 1,000 Australians.

 - The most common symptoms of a cold are a blocked or runny nose, watery eyes and a sore throat accompanied by coughing and sneezing.
 You feel generally unwell.

-Queensland Health provides the below table online, along further details about flu.
+Queensland Health provides the below table online, along with further details about flu.

 Please see your doctor if you have questions about the flu vaccination or are unwell.
 This is general advice and we always suggest you see your doctor for individual advice.